 You can run Short Term or Long Term Campaigns; depending on what your needs are.

+There are several different key elements that must be considered, when it comes to The Initial Setup of Your Campaign, and these are:

 Ad Creativity: It's vital that your Ad be well written, focused and creative.